Ugoeze-Lucy/Predicting-Diabetes-Risk-in-Women-of-Reproductive-Age-A-Survey-Weighted-Machine-Learning-Approach-/README.md

 ## Limitations

-- Triglycerides and fasting glucose had 55%+ missingness, so a large share of those values are imputed rather than observed
+- **High missingness in key variables:** triglycerides and fasting glucose both had 55%+ missingness, meaning a large share of those imputed values carry more uncertainty than observed measurements.
+The SHAP missInfo column confirmed 54% of statistical information for triglycerides came from imputation rather than observed data
-- The adjusted logistic regression could only include 5 of 13 predictors due to the survey design's degrees-of-freedom constraint (15 strata x 2 PSUs)
+- **Degrees-of-freedom constraint in logistic regression:** with only 15 strata x 2 PSUs, the survey design allowed a maximum of 15 degrees of freedom for variance estimation.
+A fully adjusted model with all 13 predictors was not possible, residual df dropped to 1 and confidence intervals became unusable.
+The adjusted model was limited to 5 continuous predictors
-- The test set had only 19 diabetic cases, so sensitivity and PPV estimates carry wide uncertainty
+- **Small positive class in test set:** only 19 of 279 test observations had diabetes.
+Sensitivity (63.2%) and PPV (21.1%) estimates are based on these 19 cases and carry wide uncertainty, a 95% CI around sensitivity spans roughly 38% to 84%
-- Predicted probabilities are not calibrated and should not be read as clinical risk scores without recalibration
+- **Calibration varies substantially by model:** Logistic Regression's predicted probabilities are poorly calibrated (Brier 0.141), worse than a naive model predicting population prevalence for everyone.
+The ensemble models are considerably better (Brier 0.070-0.076) but still not suitable as individual clinical risk scores without formal recalibration (Platt scaling or isotonic regression)
+- **Smoking variable coding artefact:** the SHAP dependence plot for smoking showed an unexpected direction, likely because the ordinal coding of SMQ040_rec (0=never, 1=every day, 2=some days, 3=former) does not represent a true linear scale.
+The logistic regression model treated it as continuous, which produced a coefficient in the wrong direction.
+This is a recoding limitation, not evidence that smoking protects against diabetes
+- **Cross-sectional design:** causal inference is not possible.
+All associations are observational and subject to unmeasured confounding

 ## Tools and Libraries